Things to Do in MKE This Winter (2024–25 Update)

 MKE is renowned for its brewery heritage, with tours available to take you through the brewing process and sample the tasty end product.
 With a warm and welcoming atmosphere, this is a great way to spend a few hours in the city.

+From craft beers to classic brews, there’s something for every beer lover.
 City Tours MKE is well-known for our Milwaukee Brewery Tour.
 Visiting all the breweries in the city would take a very long time, but we’ll guide you through a carefully picked selection of favorites in our comfortable electric city cruisers.

 The Milwaukee Dive Bar Tour is also a must-have for those wanting to visit the city’s hidden gems while rubbing shoulders with locals.
 Hop on for a great drinking atmosphere and a taste of MKE life!